isomerpages/moe-bpghs/_cce/Sexuality Education.md

 **INFORMATION FOR PARENTS**

-10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+<p>10.
+Parents may opt their children out of the Sexuality Education lessons, <em>eTeens</em> and/or supplementary sexuality education programmes by MOE-approved external providers.</p>

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](https://www-bpghs-moe-edu-sg-admin.cwp.sg/qql/slot/u148/Holistic%20Education/CCE/Annex%20A.pdf).
 The completed form is to be submitted by 25/02/2022.